-The Board of Directors has determined that David Blyer, Lloyd Frank, Alan Grunspan and Stuart Wagner (constituting a majority of the Board of Directors) are "independent directors" pursuant to Section 121A of the standards for listing of the American Stock Exchange LLC ("AMEX"), on which the

-Company's Common Stock is listed.
-In reaching its conclusion, the Board determined that these individuals do not have a material relationship with the Company that would interfere with their exercise of independent judgment, and do not have any of the specific relationships set forth in that section that would disqualify them from being considered independent directors.
+The Board of Directors has determined that David Blyer, Lloyd Frank, Alan Grunspan and Stuart Wagner (constituting a majority of the Board of Directors) are "independent directors" pursuant to Section 803 of the Company Guide of the NYSE Alternext US LLC, formerly the American Stock Exchange LLC ("NYSE Alternext"), on which the Company's Common Stock is listed.
+In reaching its conclusion, the Board determined that these individuals do not have a material relationship with the Company that would interfere with their exercise of independent judgment in carrying out their duties as a director of the Company, and do not have any of the specific relationships set forth in that section that would disqualify them from being considered independent directors.